giorginolab/infix2pharmml/README.md

 Limitations
 -----------

-* All symbols are assumed to reference variables in the current block.
-In other words, the _blkIdRef_ attribute is never generated.
+* In single-statement mode, all symbols are assumed to reference variables in the current block (in other words, the _blkIdRef_ attribute is never generated).
 * All symbols are assumed to be of  type _real_.
 * Logical operators are _not_ supported.
 * Piecewise functions are _not_ supported.
-* Initial conditions and starting time for differential equations are arbitrarily set to zero.
+* Initial conditions and starting time for differential equations are missing.
 * Code generation is based on string processing rather than a more appropriate abstract syntax tree, and does not rely on the official [libpharmml](https://sites.google.com/site/pharmmltemp/libpharmml) API.